Ecuadorian Vanilla Bean

 Variety is Vanilla tahitensis.
 This vanilla is plump, fresh and fragrant.
 Beans grown in Ecuador.
 For bulk quantities and wholesale email us at firstname.lastname@example.org

-Contains one bean
+Contains one Grade A bean Moist, fragrant and blemish-free

 "Ecuadorian vanilla is very aromatic and beautiful.
 These pods are extremely fresh and juicy."

 More information about vanilla:

 Vanilla tahitensis is a cross between Vanilla planifola and Vanilla Oderata.
 This hybridisation may have happened naturally or inadvertently in the period 1350-1500 in tropical America.
 It was used by the Aztecs and the flavour proved popular with the Spaniards.
 Hernan Cortes brought vanilla pods to Europe where they were grown in greenhouses, and cultivation was attempted in various tropical locations.
 Seed from Madagascar were taken to Tahiti in 1848 and it was this foundation stock that is now cultivated as Vanilla tahitensis.
 In Mexico, it is pollinated by a specific species of bee, so when grown elsewhere, the flowers need to be pollinated by hand in order for the pods to develop.